More than 50 million people across the USA suffer from allergies each year.

 Even for people without obvious allergies, there are many other surprising sources of household air pollution in products you probably use each day.
 Becoming aware of these hidden pollutants is the first step in improving indoor air quality for you and your family.

-Air purifiers are designed to filter and cleanse the air within your house or apartment of a wide variety of indoor allergens and other air contaminants.
+Air purifiers are designed to filter and cleanse the air within your house or apartment of a wide variety of common indoor allergens and other air contaminants.